 Contamination buildup on the CCD surface was predicted in pre-launch estimates to result in a mean throughput loss of 9% by after 5 years on-orbit, though the calculation of this number has significant uncertainties.
 The buildup of contaminants is tracked by a trending analysis of magnitudes for stars which have been observed repeatedly throughout the mission (e.g. in the AR LAC field).
 To date, these trending analyses show no indication of contamination build-up.
-In the event that the 0.5" image reconstruction requirement (Section 5.4) cannot be maintained in the future, we will consider "baking-out" the CCD on-orbit.
+In the unlikely event that future contamination occurs and causes significant operational impact, we will consider "baking-out" the CCD on-orbit.
 In this procedure the current on the CCD thermo-electric cooler is reversed so as to heat the device to approximately 30 C for a period of several hours.
-After bake-out the CCD would be returned to its nominal operating temperature of -10 degrees centigrade.
+After bake-out the CCD would be returned to its nominal operating temperature of -20 degrees centigrade.